Program Mission and Goals

 - Computer/Dosimetry Laboratory Fee: $1,500

-The deadline for receipt of Program application materials is March 1 of each year, for planned enrollment the following August.
+The deadline for receipt of Program application materials is March 1 of each year, for planned enrollment in July of the same year.

 Past Student Performance (since 2003)